-A scholarship grant of up to $5,000 is available for a library professional in WA to travel overseas to either explore ideas and initiatives that could potentially be applied to the WA public library network or to attend a professional international conference.
+A scholarship grant of $5,000 is available for a library professional in WA to travel overseas to either explore ideas and initiatives that could potentially be applied to the WA public library network or to attend a professional international conference.

 The annual scholarship is a partnership between the State Library of WA and Public Libraries WA.
-Past scholarship recipients and their scholarship outcomes.

 Applications for the 2017 scholarship are now open - apply here (PDF2.29MB)

 James Sykes Battye Memorial Fellowship